-The COVID-19 pandemic remains and regional and national restrictions continue to apply to various extents.
+The COVID-19 pandemic remains as regional and national restrictions continue to apply to various extents.
 Given Sectra’s critical role in ensuring functioning health care and infrastructure, customer support and service are our top priorities.
 In addition, we must ensure the health and safety of our employees.
 Sectra is continuously reviewing the situation, adapting our operations to avoid disruptions and finding ways to add value for our customers.

 We can also see that our systems are helping to deliver the care needed under these extraordinary circumstances.
 Examples of this include our remote education systems and remote reading for doctors who are working from home.
 Furthermore, we are supporting our customers in all sectors to securely communicate sensitive information, even when people are working from home.